mcmullarkey/local-dougdoug/README.md

 - DougDoug's [Babagaboosh](https://github.com/DougDougGithub/Babagaboosh) repo
 - [His video](https://youtu.be/W3id8E34cRQ?si=oRPEyZjjm58Z0lTv) where he created a system of proprietary AIs that completed the children's game Pajama Sam

-This repo's AI system can all run locally on a 5 year old, Intel Chip Macbook Pro in near real-time for smaller models like Phi-3.5-mini and Qwen-2-1.5b.
+This repo's AI system can all run locally on a 2019 Intel Chip Macbook Pro in near real-time for smaller Ollama models `phi3.5` and `qwen2:1.5b`.

 ## Important note